zanshin/dotfiles/nvim/README.md

 There are dependencies and some ancillary plugins not listed here.

+## Troubleshooting
+If plugins stop loading properly, or develop odd problems, it may help to clean up these directories, which will trigger Lazy to reload all the plugins.

+    rm -rf ~/.local/share/nvim ~/.cache/nvim ~/.local/site/nvim

 ## Appendix
 These are some of the sources I used while converting from a vimscript based configuration to a Lua based configuration.